karask/bitcoinpos/README.md

 # Introduction
-This is a simple Bitconi Point of Sale application for android devices.
-It can easily be customized to support specific merchant items.
+This is a simple Bitcoin Point of Sale application for android devices.
+It supports pre-set items.

 It currently supports the following languages: English and Greek.